jjd9/pydcol/README.md

 <!-- $ \int_{t_{0}}^{t_{f}} u^2 \,dt $ --> <img style="transform: translateY(0.1em); background: white;" src="svg/u1sApyE8bZ.svg">

+This is accomplished by converting the continuous ode system into a finite dimensional nonlinear optimization problem (NLP) using an integration scheme.
+This process is called direct collocation or simultaneous discretization.

 ## Setup
 Install the python modules in the requirements.txt file.